Gladstone Regional Council area

 The major differences between the jobs held by the Manufacturing workforce in Gladstone Regional Council area and Queensland were:

-The largest changes in the jobs held by the Manufacturing in Gladstone Regional Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Manufacturing workforce in Gladstone Regional Council area between 2011 and 2016 were those employed as:

 - Technicians and Trades Workers (-425 local workers)

 - Labourers (-223 local workers)

 - Machinery Operators And Drivers (-184 local workers)

 - Clerical and Administrative Workers (-143 local workers)